 ATEX is an abbreviation for "ATmosphere EXplosible". and is the name commonly given to the two European Directives used to control hazardous areas explosive atmospheres.
 But when most people are talking about the Atex directive they generally mean the equipment directive.

-Describes the minimum requirements for the health and safety protection of workers potentially at risk from explosive atmospheres and is therefore part dependant on the equipment directive and is key in its implementation.
+Describes the minimum requirements for the health and safety protection of workers potentially at risk from explosive atmospheres and is therefore part dependent on the equipment directive and is key in its implementation.

 The equipment directive(formerly 94/9/EC) Defines the requirements for equipment intended of use in potentially explosive atmospheres (p.e.a..) and is implemented by the 'The Equipment and Protective Systems Intended for Use in Potentially Explosive Atmospheres Regulations 2016'